 In Illinois, Parentage/Paternity is established in three ways:

 Establishing Parentage/Paternity Guarantees the Rights of Both Parents

 A mother most often brings a Parentage/Paternity suit to secure child support payments.
 If Parentage/Paternity is successfully established, the father can assert his rights to custody and visitation with the child.
 The mother cannot deprive him of having a relationship with the child based upon non-payment of child support.
 Even the child can bring a suit to establish Parentage/Paternity any time while the child is a minor.
 The presumed father must undergo a DNA test to challenge a Parentage/Paternity claim.

 Parentage/Paternity lawyer Miriam Cooper represents mothers, fathers and children in Parentage/Paternity actions in Rolling Meadows, Arlington Heights, Wheaton, Schaumburg, and Chicago.

 If you were not married when your child was born, you will need to establish Parentage/Paternity before asking the court for child support, child custody, or visitation rights.
-The lawyers at the Law Office of Miriam Cooper & Associates assist you to establish Parentage/Paternity in Chicago and the surrounding areas, including Rolling Meadows, Palatine, Hoffman Estates, Arlington Heights and DuPage County.
+The lawyers at Cooper Trachtenberg Law Group, LLC assist you to establish Parentage/Paternity in Chicago and the surrounding areas, including Rolling Meadows, Palatine, Hoffman Estates, Arlington Heights and DuPage County.
 For a free office consultation to learn your rights, contact our Parentage/Paternity lawyers today at 847-995-8800.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.